-How to tell if you have sexual tension with someone
+21 signs you have sexual tension with someone

 Sexual tension is a common phenomenon that is widely acknowledged as being experienced by both men and women, yet it’s largely misunderstood.
-There are very few studies that have been done on the mechanics of sexual tension but we all know how it makes us feel.
+There are very few studies that have been done on the mechanics of sexual tension, but we all know how it makes us feel.
 But what exactly is sexual tension?
-How does it work and how can you tell if the other person is experiencing it too?
+How does it work?
+And how can you tell if the other person is experiencing it too?

-Experts will tell you that the answers lie in our brain chemistry.
-That what we’re experiencing when we feel sexual tension is the product of estrogens and androgens – the female and male sex hormones – and our innate biological drive to seek pleasure and reproduce.
+Experts will tell you that the answers lie in our brain chemistry, that what we’re experiencing when we feel sexual tension is the product of estrogens and androgens – the female and male sex hormones, and our innate biological drive to seek pleasure and reproduce.

 Ultimately, you feel sexual tension because your brain is firing hormones like adrenaline, dopamine, oxytocin, kisspeptin and norepinephrine around your body.
-These chemicals make us feel an incredible mixture of excitement, security and anxiety all at once.
+These chemicals can make us feel an incredible mixture of excitement, security and anxiety all at once.

 But what actually causes our hormone levels to spike in this way?
 And why does this reaction only kick in around certain people?